austinwbest/random/README.md

 Most of them have some form of output or simple UI to know it is working.

+## Radarr branch comparing

+> branches.php

+Simple script that currently depends on a Notifiarr session to work but remove the require dependancies and it should work fine stand alone.
+It will compatre the amount of migrations and the language ids across the 3 brances that Radarr uses (master, develop, nightly) and show you if you can swap between them.
+A yes in both columns means you can hop between those branches without an issue.

 ## *arr language localization

 > language.php